Accelerated Bachelor’s to Master’s in Music Performance/Composition

 - Students who complete the bachelor’s degree but decide not to continue with the master’s degree will terminate their program with the fulfillment of all the requirements of the bachelor’s degree.

-- Students may withdraw from the combined bachelor’s-master’s degree program in music by informing the Chair and the Graduate Program Director in writing.
+- Students may withdraw from the accelerated bachelor’s-master’s degree program in music by informing the Chair and the Graduate Program Director in writing.

 - Students who drop out will be allowed to use graduate-level courses to complete the bachelor’s degree.

-- Students who do not follow the approved plan of graduate work may become ineligible to participate in the combined program.
+- Students who do not follow the approved plan of graduate work may become ineligible to participate in the accelerated program.
 If a student becomes ineligible, the Graduate Program Director will inform the student in writing.

-- Students who are ineligible to participate in or who withdraw from the combined degree program cannot double count any courses for both bachelor’s and master’s degrees.
+- Students who are ineligible to participate in or who withdraw from the accelerated degree program cannot double count any courses for both bachelor’s and master’s degrees.

 - 9 units taken at the 500-and 600-levels during the senior year will be counted toward fulfilling the unit requirements in the MM degree: One term of MUSA 6xx (Applied Lessons) will fulfill the final term of the MUSA 4xx (Applied Lessons) requirement for the BM degree.
 Enrollment in the graduate Applied Lessons must come after the Senior Recital (MUSA 499) is completed.
 Two MUSC courses at the 500-or 600-levels will fulfill the requirements for two upper-level MUSC electives in the BM degree.

 - The bachelor’s degree will be awarded after all the degree requirements for the bachelor’s degree are met, which should normally be at the end of the fourth year.